sosy-lab/sv-benchmarks/README.md

 - WITNESS is a violation witness or correctness witness that supports validation of the (untrusted) answer, and
 - TIME is the CPU time that the verification run has consumed (in pratice, also other resource measurement values are reported).

+## Name Convention for Programs

+to be written

 ## How to Submit Verification Tasks to this Repository

 This collection relies on contributions from many people.